afunnydev/harnois/content/_index.md

   points:
     - text: Can be built on most sites or surfaces
     - text: Steel structure
-    - text: Covering that allows light penetration
+    - text: Covering that allows natural light penetration
-    - text: Three lengths available (35’, 45’ and 65’)
-    - text: Width is set at 30’
-  ctatitle: Get the EzKit<sup>TM</sup> guide and keep all the information you need at your fingertips
+  ctatitle: Read the product brochure
+  ctatitle2: Explore the profiles guide
   image: /images/ezkit-product-specs.jpg
 section8:
-  title: Learn more about this new product, which you can rent out easily to your clients.
+  title: Learn more about this product, which you can install quickly in your yard and rent out easily to your clients.
   link:
     text: Contact Us
 section9: